MicrosoftDocs/power-platform/power-platform/admin/manage-teams.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

-Using teams in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps is optional.
+Using teams in Dynamics 365 apps is optional.
 However, teams provide an easy way to share business objects and let you collaborate with other people across business units.
 While a team belongs to one business unit, it can include users from other business units.
 You can associate a user with more than one team.

  You can use three types of teams: